mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of a group is responsible for setting the group ID, ciphersuite, and initial extensions for the group.
-If the creator intends to add other members at the time of creation, then it SHOULD Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
+If the creator intends to add other members at the time of creation, then it SHOULD Fetch KeyPackages for the members to be added, and select a ciphersuite and extensions according to the capabilities of the members.
 To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.